 The Web-Based Chemical Security Awareness Training Program is an interactive tool available free to chemical facilities nationwide to increase security awareness.
 The training is designed for all facility employees, not just those traditionally involved in security.
 Upon completion, a certificate is awarded to the participant.

-Security Seminar & Exercise Series for Chemical Industry Stakeholders
+Security Seminars & Exercises for Chemical Industry Stakeholders

-This is a collaborative effort between the Department's Chemical Sector-Specific Agency and industry partners such as state chemical industry councils, state homeland security offices, industry trade associations and state emergency management agencies.
-The intent of the program is to foster communication between facilities and their local emergency response teams by encouraging representatives to share their insight, knowledge, and experiences during a facilitated tabletop exercise.
+This is a collaborative effort between a number of Department of Homeland Security programs, including the Chemical Sector-Specific Agency, and industry partners such as state chemical industry councils, state homeland security offices, industry trade associations, owners and operators, and state emergency management agencies.
+The Chemical Sector-Specific Agency provides industry partners with information on security seminars and promotes exercises available to private sector partners through other Department program offices.
+The seminar and exercise program fosters communication between facilities and their local emergency response teams by encouraging representatives to share their insight, knowledge, and experiences during a facilitated tabletop exercise.
 The exercise is catered toward the specific interests of the organizing entity and can include a wide variety of topics and security scenarios such as an active shooter, a hostage situation, a suspicious package, or a Vehicle Borne Improvised Explosive Device (VBIED).